JBoss.orgCommunity Documentation

 First please create a new user and database for the application.

-To connect to the database we need to use the md5
+To connect to the database we need to use the md5 authentication method

-.
+instead of ident.
 To change it please open /var/lib/pgsql/data/pg_hba.conf

 (location in Fedora operating system, may be different

-if you use some other OS) file and make sure you use md5
+if you use some other OS) file and make sure you use md5 method.

-To be able to use TorqueBox transactions in /var/lib/pgsql/data/postgresql.conf
+To be able to use TorqueBox transactions in /var/lib/pgsql/data/postgresql.conf please set

-to value greater than 0
+max_prepared_transactions to value greater than 0.
+In our case 10 should

 be sufficient.